Back to work

 Reflection

-What I would keep improving.
+What I would improve next.

 Bring multi-site expansion forward